gecicidegisken/newbie-work/README.md

 [- A day at races](https://github.com/gecicidegisken/a-day-at-races)
 [- The Quest](https://github.com/gecicidegisken/The-Quest-Game)

+### solo-test
+It's peg solitaire on console.
+Written in C. Also my first complete project.

 ### DuckSimulator
  Duck simulator was inspired by the book Head First Design Patterns.
 It is an implementation of the strategy pattern.